awqx/stat111-2023/docs/lct/lct05-asymptotics.md

 	- No mean
 	- Sample median is more robust against this case
 		- Sample mean has indeterminate
+	- Exercise: prove that the mean of $n$ Cauchys is distributed Cauchy, not Normal

 ### Forms of convergence
 - Convergence... (in descending order of strength)
-	- Almost surely (not mentioned in this class)
+	- Almost surely (not covered in this lecture)
 	- In probability
 	- In distribution